-Last week we had a question from a reader about long hair.
+Last week I had a question from a reader about long hair.
 Here is another style question from this lovely reader who sent it in her photo :

 Natalie: While I’m a fan of blonde manes, think Heather Locklear, not Heather Lioness.

-Pearl: Move into a rich chocolatey color with soft strapping of highlights.
+Pearl: Move into a rich chocolate color with soft strapping of highlights.